Alina and Jeff Bliumis are multidisciplinary artists living and working in NYC. They are both originally from the former Soviet Union.

 Last show in France were at Galerie Stanislas Bourgain (“Tips for new americans” in 2010, “Language Barrier” in 2008), the projection of “Cloning Factory” during Nuit Blanche 2008, Paris and a collective show, Artistes russes: Un art au superlatif, at Centre d’art contemporain in Meymac.

-Their work are in prestigious collections such as The Victoria and Albert Museum (London), the Moscow Museum of Modern Art (Russia), Bat-Yam Museum (Israel), the Saatchi Collection (UK) and Harvard Business School (USA).
+Their work are in prestigious collections such as The Victoria and Albert Museum (London), the Immigration Museum in Paris (France), the Moscow Museum of Modern Art (Russia), Bat-Yam Museum (Israel), the Saatchi Collection (UK) and Harvard Business School (USA).

 Enquiry about available artwork : email@example.com